Jurors must be:

 There is free parking lots located behind the UT Extension office and next to the Presbyterian church.
 Do not park in any private lots as you will be towed.

 Security screening is heavily enforced at the Robertson County courthouse.
 To expedite the screening process we ask that you limit the amount of items that you bring with you during jury duty.
 Also, allow extra time to get through the security line.
 Please do not bring any weapons, mace, pepper spray, knives, forks, scissors, knitting needles or nail files.
 Basically, do not bring anything that can be considered a weapon.
+Cell phones/electronic devices are not allowed in the courthouse.

 REQUEST TO BE EXCUSED/POSTPONED